|

 Bringandine/Scale armour consisting of a lightly treated layer of

-weapons around a bit.
+a bit.
 Stops 4 hits and is -4 DX.

 We allow Fine Chainmail and Fine Brigandine/Scale to take the same